-In 2005, The Matter of Time, a series of eight large-scale works by Serra were installed permanently at the Guggenheim Museum Bilbao, and in 2007 The Museum of Modern Art, New York presented the retrospective Richard Serra Sculpture: Forty Years.
-His work was the subject of a solo exhibition at the Galeries nationales du Grand Palais, Paris, in 2008 (MONUMENTA 2008: Richard Serra: Promenade), and in 2011-2012, the exhibition Brancusi-Serra traveled from the Fondation Beyeler, Riehen/Basel to the Guggenheim Museum Bilbao.
-A traveling survey of Serra’s drawings was on view in 2011-2012 at The Metropolitan Museum of Art, New York; the San Francisco Museum of Modern Art; and The Menil Collection, Houston (which was the organizing venue).
+In 2005, The Matter of Time, a series of eight large-scale works by Serra from 1994 to 2005, was installed permanently at the Guggenheim Museum Bilbao, and in 2007, The Museum of Modern Art, New York, presented the retrospective Richard Serra Sculpture: Forty Years.
+Promenade, a major site-specific installation, was shown at the Grand Palais, Paris, for MONUMENTA 2008.
+In 2011, the artist’s large-scale, site-specific sculpture 7 was permanently installed opposite the Museum of Islamic Art, in Doha, Qatar.
+A major traveling retrospective dedicated to the artist’s drawings was presented at The Metropolitan Museum of Art, New York; the San Francisco Museum of Modern Art; and The Menil Collection, Houston (which was the organizing venue) from 2011 to 2012.

-In 2014, the Qatar Museum Authority presented a two-venue retrospective survey of Serra’s work at the QMA Gallery and the Al Riwaq exhibition space, Doha; also in Qatar, a new permanent, site-specific work, East-West/West-East was installed in the Brouq Nature Reserve in the Zekreet Desert.
-The same year, an exhibition of the artist’s works on paper was presented at the Instituto Moreira Salles, Rio de Janeiro.
-In 2017, the Museum Wiesbaden organized the exhibition Richard Serra: Props, Films, Early Works on the occasion of the artist being awarded the Alexej von Jawlensky Prize, and an exhibition of Serra’s prints was on view at the Nasher Sculpture Center in Dallas.
-An overview of the artist’s work in film and video is currently on view at the Kunstmuseum Basel (through October 15, 2017); and the artist’s recent drawings were featured in a solo exhibition at the Museum Boijmans van Beuningen, Rotterdam (from June 24 – September 24, 2017).
+In 2014, the Qatar Museum Authority presented a two-venue retrospective survey of Serra’s work at the QMA Gallery and the Al Riwaq exhibition space, Doha, and East-West/West-East, 2014, was permanently installed in the Brouq Nature Reserve in the Zekreet desert, Qatar.
+In 2017, the Museum Wiesbaden hosted an exhibition of the artist’s early work, titled Richard Serra: Props, Films, Early Works.
+An overview of the artist’s work in film and video was on view at the Kunstmuseum Basel, in 2017; and Serra’s recent drawings were featured in a solo exhibition at the Museum Boijmans Van Beuningen, Rotterdam, in 2017.

-In 2013 in New York, David Zwirner presented Richard Serra: Early Work, a critically acclaimed exhibition that brought together significant works from 1966-1971.
+In 2013 in New York, David Zwirner presented Richard Serra: Early Work, a critically acclaimed exhibition that brought together significant works from 1966 to 1971.
 The accompanying catalogue extensively covers this period of the artist’s career with a compendium of archival texts and photographs and an essay by Hal Foster.
-In 2014, the gallery presented an exhibition of new drawings, Richard Serra: Vertical and Horizontal Reversals; a catalogue accompanied the exhibition and included an essay by Gordon Hughes.
+In 2014, the gallery presented an exhibition of new drawings, Richard Serra: Vertical and Horizontal Reversals, in New York; a catalogue accompanied the exhibition and included an essay by Gordon Hughes.
 Richard Serra: Equal, an installation in forged weatherproof steel, was presented at David Zwirner, New York, in 2015.
 That work is now in the collection of The Museum of Modern Art, New York.
 In 2016, David Zwirner Books/Steidl published Richard Serra: Forged Steel, which surveys the artist’s work in forged steel since 1977 and features scholarship by Richard Shiff and texts by the artist.
-Opening in November 2017, the gallery in New York will present an exhibition of the artist’s new sculptures and drawings by the artist at its New York location.
+In 2017, the gallery presented an exhibition of new sculptures and drawings by the artist at its New York location.